nefff1/fcnt_blngdd/README.md

 This repository contains code and data that was used in the analyses for the following manuscript:

-Felix Neff, Jonas Hagge, Rafael Achury, Didem Ambarlı, Christian Ammer, Peter Schall, Sebastian Seibold, Michael Staab, Wolfgang W. Weisser, Martin M. Gossner. **Hierarchical trait filtering at different spatial scales determines beetle communities in deadwood**.
+Felix Neff, Jonas Hagge, Rafael Achury, Didem Ambarlı, Christian Ammer, Peter Schall, Sebastian Seibold, Michael Staab, Wolfgang W. Weisser, Martin M. Gossner. **Hierarchical trait filtering at different spatial scales determines beetle assemblages in deadwood**.

 All relevant analyses are contained in the file **R_full_code.R**.
 Data stored in the *Data* folder: